goutham-nekkalapu/configuration/vim_cmd.md

 10j  : jump forward 10 lines
 10K  : jump backward 10 lines
-G    : jump to the start of the line
+G    : jump to the start of the line gg   : go to the start of the file
 ```

 ### Spell checking in VIM